Author:

 For this ad campaign, the caterer has a ROAS of $1,000 / $250 = 4X.
 For every dollar spent on ads, they earn $4 back!

-Judging by the benchmark of “2X to 4X being a good ROAS for Facebook ads”, this ROAS is a pretty good one.
+Judging by the benchmark of “2X to 4X being a good ROAS for Facebook ads”, this ROAS is a pretty good one with a high return on investment (ROI).
 So this ad campaign is a worthwhile investment, right?

 On the face of it, yes.
 But when you take a closer look, not really.